manijshrestha/ActiveMQ-Demo/README.md

 ActiveMQ-Demo

-Shows setting up Active MQ
-Sample abstracted from http://briansjavablog.blogspot.com/2012/09/spring-jms-tutorial-with-activemq.html
+This is a demo project that shows setting up an Active MQ Sample abstracted from http://briansjavablog.blogspot.com/2012/09/spring-jms-tutorial-with-activemq.html

 For this to work, you need to have ActiveMQ installed and setup with two Queues